Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Experiments

 Similarly, we extend our experiments by increasing the number of attackers to three and four, with the results visualized in Figure~\ref{fig4:asrf1trends}.
 As shown, our earlier observation \textbf{Finding 1} remains valid: as the number of attackers increases, several methods that exhibit only moderate performance in the single-attacker setting demonstrate superior effectiveness in the multi-attacker setting—likely due to the inherent robustness of their attack strategies.

-Moreover, as shown in Figure~\ref{fig4:asrf1trends}, with the exception of the GASLITE method, all other approaches experience a sharp decline in performance as the number of attackers increases.
-When the number of attackers reaches four, the attack success rate for most methods drops below 20\%.
-Notably, the ContentPoison method achieves approximately 36\% attack success rate in the single-attacker setting, but this figure falls below 10\% as soon as the number of attackers increases to two, and approaches zero with further increases in attacker count.
-Even PoisonedRAG (white), which demonstrates comparable performance to GASLITE in the single-attacker setting, shows a significant decline in ASR as the number of attackers increases—dropping to around 20\%.
+Moreover, as shown in Figure~\ref{fig4:asrf1trends}, except for GASLITE, all methods suffer a steep performance drop as the number of attackers increases.
+When four attackers are present, most methods’ ASR falls below 20\%.
+For example, ContentPoison achieves about 36\% ASR in the single-attacker setting but drops below 10\% with two attackers and approaches zero as the number further increases.
+Even PoisonedRAG (white), which rivals GASLITE in the single-attacker case, declines to around 20\% ASR under four attackers.
 In contrast, GASLITE consistently maintains an ASR above 80\% across all settings.
-Moreover, the retrieval performance of its poisoned documents is eventually surpassed by CorpusPoison, with its F1 score dropping to about 0.2 under four attackers, and we provide a detailed discussion of this issue in Section ~\ref{sec:dynamic} and Appendix ~\ref{app:hyper}..
+However, its poisoned documents' retrieval performance is eventually surpassed by CorpusPoison, with its F1 score dropping to about 0.2 under four attackers, and we provide a detailed discussion of this issue in Section ~\ref{sec:dynamic} and Appendix ~\ref{app:hyper}..
 These results highlight the following key insights:

-Additionally, in order to evaluate the performance of each attack method under realistic and complex environments, we conduct a series of simulation-based experiments (as described in Section~\ref{sec:ace}).
-In each simulation round, we randomly select a query and assign it to 2 to n randomly chosen attackers, each aiming to induce a different incorrect answer.
-All attackers simultaneously attempt to influence the RAG system, and we observe which answer the system ultimately produces.
-By repeating this randomized competition process multiple times, we compute the win rate for each method until the results converge.
-The results obtained from our experiments are visualized in Figure~\ref{fig5:competition}.
+Additionally, to evaluate attack methods in realistic, complex environments, we conduct simulation-based experiments (Section~\ref{sec:ace}).
+In each round, a query is randomly selected and assigned to 2–n attackers, each targeting a different incorrect answer.
+All attackers simultaneously attempt to influence the RAG system, and the final output determines the winner.
+Repeating this randomized competition multiple times allows us to estimate the win rate of each method until convergence.

-As shown in Figure~\ref{fig5:competition}, with the increasing number of competition rounds, the win rates of different attack methods gradually stabilize, indicating convergence of the simulation process.
-At this point, we can rank each method according to its Competitive Coefficient, and we find that the resulting rankings are consistent with the overall win rates observed in the simulation.